SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/base-model.svg">
 </p>

 As for steering, there are 3 main variants we consider.
-(1) <span style="color:red">pre-MLP</span> steering involves steering attention outputs; most commonly done by steering the output of individual attention heads, *before* skip-connection and normalization; (2) post-MLP steering involves steering the output of the MLP/GLU layer *before* it goes through the skip-connection; (3) post-block steering involves steering the output of each block, which can be seen as equivalently steering the output of the MLP/GLU layer *after* it goes through the skip connection.
+(1) <span style="color:red">pre-MLP</span> steering involves steering attention outputs; most commonly done by steering the output of individual attention heads, *before* skip-connection and normalization; (2) <span style="color:blue">post-MLP</span> steering involves steering the output of the MLP/GLU layer *before* it goes through the skip-connection; (3) post-block steering involves steering the output of each block, which can be seen as equivalently steering the output of the MLP/GLU layer *after* it goes through the skip connection.
 In our notation, a GLU is represented as

 $$y_{\mathrm{GLU}}(h) = W_d(\sigma(W_g h) \odot W_u h).$$